gerardcl/cansixt-blog/content/privacy-policy.md

 ## SECTION 4: HOW LONG WE RETAIN YOUR DATA

-If you leave a comment, the comment and its metadata are retained for one year.
-This is so we can recognize and approve any follow-up comments automatically instead of holding them in a moderation queue.

-For users that register on our website (if any), we also store the personal information they provide in their user profile.
-All users can see, edit, or delete their personal information at any time (except they cannot change their username).
-Website administrators can also see and edit that information.

-Analytics data is retained indefinitely.
+Analytics data related to each web visitor's generated ID is retained for 90 days.

-Contact forms are held for one year.

 ## SECTION 5: WHAT RIGHTS YOU HAVE OVER YOUR DATA

-If you have an account on this site, or have left comments, you can request to receive an exported file of the personal data we hold about you, including any data you have provided to us.
 You can also request that we erase any personal data we hold about you.
+For that we will require to know the cookies IDs generated when accepting via the Cookie Notice.
 This does not include any data we are obliged to keep for administrative, legal, or security purposes.

 ## SECTION 6: WHERE WE SEND YOUR DATA

-Visitor comments may be checked through an automated spam detection service.
 Third parties have access to your data as noted within this agreement.

 ## ADDITIONAL INFORMATION